LaisColetta/PdDA_Assignment/README.md

 It was a very interesting project in which I had to spend a considerable amount of time reseaching and trying the different distribution methods.
 There were a few arguments in some functions that I didn't know how to calculate so some distributions I was unable to execute.

 I have learned extensively about the numpy.random package and gained great knowlege in the importance of generating random data.
-At the end of the project, I attempted to create a model for machine learning based on KNN - Nearest neighbour algorithm and it was very enjoyable to understand better about this subject.

 Thank you.